Certifying Incremental Quadratic Constraints for Neural Networks via Convex Optimization: Introduction

 \section{Introduction}

 Due to their ability to capture complex dependencies, Deep Neural Networks (DNNs) have been tremendously successful at various learning tasks such as image classification and learning-based control.
 Despite this success, the complex structure of neural networks makes them hard to analyze and therefore, they are often used without formal guarantees.
-For instance, the fragility of deep neural networks to uncertainties and adversarial attacks has raised serious concerns about their adoption in safety-critical applications such as autonomous vehicles.
-In response, there has been a growing interest in defining an appropriate notion of robustness and building defenses to improve it.
+For instance, in response to the fragility of neural networks to uncertainties and adversarial attacks, there has been a growing interest in defining an appropriate notion of robustness and building defenses to improve it.
 Among several measures of robustness is the Lipschitz constant of neural networks, which by definition quantify the sensitivity of the output of the neural network to input perturbations.
 Knowing this constant is instrumental in several applications, such as robustness certification of classifiers \cite{weng2018evaluating}, stability and safety analysis of deep reinforcement learning controllers, deriving generalization bounds \cite{bartlett2017spectrally,bolcskei2019optimal,sokolic2017robust,neyshabur2017exploring}, and perception-based robust control \cite{dean2019robust}.
 However, an accurate estimation of this constant can be quite challenging and has spurred significant interest recently.